metagenlab/zAMP/docs/pages/execution.rst

 - All reads are located in one single directory.

-    *reads can be actually stored in the folder or be represented by symbolic links (recommended)*
+    *reads can be actually stored in the directory or be represented by symbolic links (recommended)*

 - The path of the directory containing the reads is designated by the "*link_directory*" parameter in the *config file* ("*links/*" by default).